 Diabetic neuropathy is nerve damage caused by diabetes.
 High blood sugar (glucose) can damage the blood vessels and nerves over time.
 This can cause problems and symptoms.
 It happens most often in the legs and feet.
 But it can also affect organs in your body.

 Nerves send signals to and from your brain about pain, temperature, and touch.
 They tell your muscles when and how to move.
 They also control the systems in the body that digest food and pass urine.

-If you have diabetes, you?can have nerve problems at any time.
-Nerve problems?can start in the first 10 years after being diagnosed with diabetes.
+You can have nerve problems at any time if you have diabetes.
+Nerve problems can start in the first 10 years after being diagnosed with diabetes.
 The risk goes up the longer you have diabetes.
-About?half of people with diabetes have some form of nerve damage.
+About half of people with diabetes have some form of nerve damage.

 What causes diabetic neuropathy?

 Researchers are still learning what causes it.
 Several things may lead to it.
 They include:

 High blood sugar.
 High blood sugar causes chemical changes in nerves.
 This makes it harder for the nerves to send signals.
 It can also harm blood vessels that send oxygen and nutrients to the nerves.
 This leads to nerve damage and nerve death.

 Your genes.
 Some genes can raise the risk for nerve disease.
 Autoantibodies to nerve tissue may cause other damage.

 Numbness in the hands or feet.
 This often happens on both sides.